OfflineIMAP/offlineimap/CODE_OF_CONDUCT.md

 2. Everybody is free to decide how to contribute.

-3. Free speech owns to anyone of us.
+3. We believe in free speech.
+Everyone's entitled to their opinion.

 4. Feel offended?
 This might be very well-deserved.